ZigEmbeddedGroup/microzig/docs/design.md

 ```

 For an example let's look at the target definition of rp2040.
 In this case we
-need a linker script that should also place the bootrom at the beggining of
+need a linker script that should also place the bootrom at the beginning of
 flash.
 Fortunately, we can still mostly auto-generate one and just patch it up
 a bit.